West's rebel worries leave Syria strategy struggling

 “CHAOTIC FREE FOR ALL”

-Dealing with so many players was itself a challenge for organizations such as the U.S. State Department more used to working on a national level, he said.
+Dealing with so many players was itself a challenge for organisations such as the U.S. State Department more used to working on a national level, he said.

 Some groups are already accused of reprisal killings, a worrying sign for foreign powers who believe agreement with some of the minority Alawite regime may ultimately prove vital.